sunil55999/SignalSo/attached_assets/next_task.md

 - 📘 Log in `dev_changelog.md`

 ❗ Rules:
-- DO NOT use hardcoded randomness — always make it seedable/testable
+- DO NOT apply outside Friday close window
-- DO NOT override user-configured lot if override is disabled
+- DO NOT modify SL if strategy config disables it
-- Ensure changes are reflected in MT5 dispatch but logged securely
+- DO NOT leak SL adjustment in MT5 comment/log